Asela advises and acts in a broad range of civil and commercial matters with a particular focus on the areas listed below.

 Asela is a contributor to the APIL Guide to Accidents Abroad (Jordans 2013).

 'Asela has extensive knowledge of travel litigation and marine issues.
-He takes a logical and methodical approach, and has a silent confidence in court that is effective.'
+He takes a logical and methodical approach, and has a confidence in court that is effective.'

 'He is building a very good reputation among peers.
 Asela is a versatile commercial-minded advocate.
 He is both knowledgeable and realistic in his approach, always considering the end result.'